 "Excessive excess, guilty as charged," Stills admits today.
 "It was mental.
 The stadiums and the feeding frenzy – managers and everybody going, ‘There's a lot of money here; what can I get?'"

 Sometimes the cocaine made a mess of the music, but most of the time it didn't – as diehard fans and CSNY-curious alike can discover via MOJO's exclusive covermount CD, which features audio tracks and a video performance filtered from the new CSNY 1974 box set.
-Almost Cut My Hair, Change Partners, Pre-Road Downs, Only Love Can Break Your Heart, Carry Me and Our House all feature.
+Almost Cut My Hair, Change Partners, Pre-Road Downs, Only Love Can Break Your Heart, Carry Me and Our House.

 Here's a taste, for your delectation…